Nine Major Train Mishaps Occurred From Aug 2018 To August 2020 - UrduPoint

 As many as 2000 fire extinguishers were under process of procurements and they would be installed in trains, he said.

-He said the project including doubling of track from Khanewal to Raiwind-246 kilometers with a cost of Rs 14,261 million.
+He said the project included doubling of track from Khanewal to Raiwind-246 kilometers with a cost of Rs 14,261 million.

 The other projects included mechanization of track maintenance (pilot project), rehabilitation of rolling stock and track, reopening of rail car from Kohat-Rawalpindi-Kohat section, up gradation of VHF communication system for operational staff, rehabilitation/procurement of re-manufactured 300 traction motors and others, he added.